-^C Amount represents less than \$.005 per share.
+DAmount represents less than \$.005 per share.

-^D Total returns would have been lower if certain expenses had not been reduced during the applicable periods shown.
+ETotal returns would have been lower if certain expenses had not been reduced during the applicable periods shown.

-^E Fees and expenses of any underlying Fidelity Central Funds are not included in the Fund's expense ratio.
-The Fund indirectly bears its proportionate share of the expenses of any underlying Fidelity Central Funds.
+FFees and expenses of any underlying mutual funds or exchange-traded funds (ETFs) are not included in the Fund's expense ratio.
+The Fund indirectly bears its proportionate share of these expenses.
+For additional expense information related to investments in Fidelity Central Funds, please refer to the "Investments in